-Use this menu guide to create a deliciously classic brunch!
-From an easy signature drink everyone can enjoy, to blackberry biscuits, timeless shrimp and grits, a fluffy quiche to whipped fruit butter, this southern brunch menu walks you through everything you need to know to make and serve the perfect brunch for Easter, Mother’s Day, showers, holidays or any special occasion!
+Use my favorite Southern Brunch Menu (with convenient swap out options) for an easy already-done-for-you classic brunch!
+From a delicious signature drink everyone can enjoy, to blackberry biscuits, timeless cheese grits, a fluffy quiche to whipped fruit butter, this southern brunch menu walks you through everything you need to know to make and serve the perfect brunch for Easter, Mother’s Day, showers, holidays or any special occasion!

 Brunch is a meal that just beckons to be enjoyed.
 A literal portmanteau of breakfast and lunch, brunch is made up of only the best recipes.
 It’s all about the special.
 The extra.
 And there isn’t another meal that makes friends and family feel more welcome.